 Library cardholders from other public libraries in the Illinois Heartland Library System and other public libraries in Illinois may register for borrowing privileges at the Champaign Public Library by presenting proof of identification and a valid library card from their local library.

 Limitations for Reciprocal Borrowers

 To preserve the ability of the Champaign Public Library to meet the needs of local patrons, the Library may limit or restrict reciprocal borrowing levels, interlibrary loan privileges, hold request privileges, and access privileges to subscription databases of cardholders from other Illinois public libraries.
+Reciprocal borrowers may have up to 10 items checked out at any given time.
 Restrictions imposed on reciprocal borrowers will be reviewed at least annually by the Board of Trustees.

 Special Borrowing and Lending Agreements

 The Champaign Public Library may enter into special borrowing and lending agreements with other libraries that participate in the Library’s automated catalog.